 4.2 Data Transfers

 All Personal Information sent or collected via or by Odonate may be stored anywhere in the world, including but not limited to, in the United States, in the cloud, our servers, the servers of our affiliates or the servers of our service providers.
-We will endeavour such that any transfers of Personal Information of a Data Subject residing in the European Union outside of the European Economic Area will only be made where appropriate safeguards have been put in place.
+Any transfers of Personal Information of a Data Subject residing in the European Union outside of the European Economic Area will only be made where appropriate safeguards have been put in place.
 Your Personal Information may be accessible to law enforcement or other authorities pursuant to a lawful request.
 By providing information to Odonate, you consent to the storage of your Personal Information in these locations.

 5.0 Modifying your Information